-America’s Essential Hospitals’ annual profile of its membership finds that essential hospitals across the nation continue to provide more uncompensated care, treat more uninsured and Medicaid patients, and offer more physician residencies on average than other U.S. hospitals.
+Our annual profile of association membership, Essential Hospitals: Our Hospitals, Our Patients, shows essential hospitals across the nation continue to provide more uncompensated care, treat more uninsured and Medicaid patients, and train more physicians than other U.S. hospitals.

-- treated a community of which three-quarters were uninsured or covered by Medicaid or Medicare;
+- served communities in which 23.9 million individuals live below the poverty line, 10 million struggle with food insecurity, and three-quarters were uninsured or covered by Medicaid or Medicare;

-- accounted for more than a third of the nation’s level I trauma centers and nearly 40 percent of burn care beds; and
+- accounted for nearly a third of the nation’s level I trauma centers and nearly 40 percent of burn care beds; and

-- trained nearly three times as many physician residents as other U.S. teaching hospitals.
+- trained more three times more physician residents than other U.S. teaching hospitals.

 Infographics and narrative stories throughout the report illustrate the findings, telling a story about the people and communities essential hospitals serve.